suhanichawla/GitStarted/financial-onboarding-automation.md

   1.2.
 Find a template issue on `marketplace` repository.
 Clone the issue and update its contents to add current listing information \
   1.3.
 Add correct label on the issue.
 If the listing is requesting publish from draft state add the `financial-onboarding-draft` label.
 If the listing is initiating financial onboarding from unverified state, add the `financial-onboarding-unverified` label \
   1.4.
 Save and create the issue
-If the process fails at any point, we log an error in splunk
+If the process fails at any point, we log an error in splunk.
+Note: The issue is created using a new bot account `MarketplaceBot` whose credentials are saved in the Github 1Password vault

 **2. Financial Onboarding Job**